-Alternatively, do not use a Template Selector fragment and create a simple template to operate on the Element section of the report, to extract elements of Type - Class and Stereotype - Business Actor.
+Alternatively, do not use a Template Selector fragment and create a simple template to operate on the 'Element' section of the report, to extract elements of Type - Class and Stereotype - Business Actor.
 Run this on the specific element(s).

-For a complete example, open the system-supplied Template Selector in the 'Document Generation | System Templates | Fragments' folder of the Resources window and review the 'Custom Query' tab of the 'Document Options' dialog.
+For a complete example, make a copy of the system-supplied Template Selector in the Document Publishing | System Templates | Fragments folder of the 'Resources' tab of the Browser window and review the 'Custom Query' tab of the 'Document Options' dialog.
+(To make a copy, right-click on the template name and select the 'Copy' option.)